morikatron/toio-sdk-for-unity/docs_EN/preparation.md

 If you don't have the git command yet, download the installer from the [git for windows official website](https://gitforwindows.org/) and install it.

+When completing install git, there are cases in which Unity not recongnized Git.
+If this happens, restart your computer.

 This completes the preliminary preparations.
 If you want to install toio SDK for Unity, please refer to [Installing toio SDK for Unity](download_sdk.md).